 English for Speakers of Other Languages Program

-Dr. Melanie R. Gates - Director of Curriculum and Instruction
+Dr. Melanie R. Gates - Director of Curriculum, Instruction and Technology

 Elementary Level (PreK - 5) English as a Second Language Teacher:

 Mr. Christian Cardosa

 Secondary Level (6-12) English as a Second Language Teacher:

 Welcome to the English Language Learners Program Department

 The English for Speakers of Other Languages (ESOL) Program in the Middleborough Public Schools is still in the process of developing its own curriculum, but continues to instruct and support English Language Learners (ELLs) who are working in mainstream classrooms throughout the district.
 The role of the ESOL teacher is to act as liaison between classroom teachers and their mainstreamed ELL students and to provide language lessons in the context of the subjects being taught.
 Therefore, the ESOL program, using the WIDA English Language Proficiency (ELP) Standards for English Language Learners, supports the K-12 teachers in their adherence to the Massachusetts Curriculum Frameworks.

 It is the task of the ESOL teacher to work closely with teachers at all levels—elementary, middle and secondary—and to synchronize English language lessons to the material being taught.
 The goal is to prevent ELLs from falling behind their native-English-speaking peers due to lack of comprehension and vocabulary; this program enables these students to learn English in context while learning content at the same pace as their classmates at the appropriate grade levels.